 I realize this sounds like splitting hairs.
 However, it can be frustrating to go through this when the wind is howling and you’re standing in whiteout conditions.
 And being frustrated, especially under difficult circumstances, can lead to making poor decisions.

 Another worst case scenario that can occur with auto bindings in the backcountry is during the disengage phase.
 The opposing forces (pushing on the release button with the ski pole tip while pulling your boot away from the binding) can cause the ski to fly down the trail or off the mountain.
+That is, if you’re not conscious and careful about taking your skis off.
 I see this happen often at groomed trails.
-And, as humorous as it can be in a controlled environment, it’s not so funny if you ski goes flying off of a cliff.
+And, as humorous as it can be in a controlled environment, it’s not so funny if you ski goes flying off of a cliff!

 Actually, one of our rental customers experienced this very problem during the 2017/18 winter.
 He stopped at a scenic view point and pulled off his skis (to rest and take in the sights).
 But, while removing one of his skis he sent it flying down the side of the mountain.
-Needless to say, he had a fairly long walk back to the rental shop.
+Needless to say, he had about a 3-mile walk back to the rental shop.
+Not my idea of a fun time!

 Even with most auto bindings, you can still just reach down and manually release your boot from the binding.
 You may have to press the button hard with your finger, but it’s possible.
 This is a good practice to get into whether you’re in the backcountry or on the groomers.